CraneSoftwrights/revenge/en/README.md

 <img src="../shared/fox.png" style="height:50px"/> - fox are seen quite often, as well as a lot of other wildlife

 <img src="../shared/kayak.png" style="height:50px"/> - residents and visitors alike enjoy kayaking, canoeing, boating, and swimming

+These characters don't have any impact on the game play, they are just thematic reminders of the pleasures of Hay Lake.

 ## 8 Game design process